 It is important to use a food thermometer to accurately measure the internal temperature of chicken.
 Insert the thermometer into the thickest part of the chicken, avoiding bone and fat, to ensure an accurate reading.

-See also How long to cook steak in air fryer medium-rare
+See also How to cook cedar plank salmon in air fryer

 When cooking chicken, it is also important to ensure that all parts of the chicken are cooked thoroughly.
 This includes the breast, thighs, and wings.
 Cut into the thickest part of the chicken to check for any signs of pinkness or rawness.
 If the chicken is not fully cooked, continue cooking until it reaches the recommended internal temperature.